 5. Sleep well

 It is extremely important to sleep well as your body releases its growth hormone ‘repair factor’ (when your body heals itself) during sleep.
 Poor sleep has even been found to cause back pain.
-Sleep is often disturbed by pain, and therefore ensuring that all factors that can affect sleep are addressed is important (caffeine, noise, light, anxieties, mattress, pillows, temperature etc…).
+Sleep is often disturbed by pain, and therefore ensuring that all factors that can affect sleep are addressed is important (caffeine, noise, light, anxieties, mattress, pillows, temperature and so on).
 Sometimes it is necessary to take medication to help you sleep whilst you have sciatica and people often find that the nerve medication helps with this.

 6. Look after your general health and wellbeing